 1/4 cup + 2 tablespoons (60g) potato starch, not potato flour (potato starch yields the best fluffiest results, but cornstarch is the next best closest sub)

 scant 1/4 teaspoon fine sea salt

-2 tablespoons pure maple syrup or agave (30 ml)
+2 tablespoons (40g) pure maple syrup or agave

 Optional: a 3.5 inch cookie cutter for perfect round pancakes.
 This size cookie cutter will make them extra fluffy and tall like in the photos, or if you use a larger cutter, just use more batter for each, but these are still fluffy without one, so it's not crucial.

-[b]Note: [/b I always recommend a scale for accurate results, especially with gluten-free flours, as we all measure differently.
-Otherwise, make sure you are scooping up the flours with your cups and lightly patting them down to make sure there are no gaps, then level off.
-It's necessary to use blanched almond flour because it is what makes the pancakes so moist and light.
-I don't recommend Bob's Red Mill blanched almond flour for these pancakes.
-It is never finely ground enough and there is always little bits of almond still left and it doesn't produce as light, fluffy results.
-I highly recommend Kroger Simple Truth brand, King Arthur Flour or Honeyville or if you are in Texas, use the HEB brand, it's perfect.
+[b]Note: [/b I ALWAYS recommend a scale for accurate results, especially with gluten-free flours, as we all measure differently.
+It's necessary to use superfine blanched almond flour because it is what makes the pancakes so light and fluffy, if you DON'T use a superfine flour, your result will be less fluffy and GRITTY.
+I don't recommend Bob's Red Mill blanched almond flour for these pancakes, it is never fine enough and there's always bits of almond left in the end result and less fluffy.
+I highly recommend King Arthur Flour, Honeyville, Nuts.com, Wellbees or if you are in Texas, use the HEB brand, it's perfect.

 Add the rice flour, almond flour, potato starch, baking powder and salt to a large bowl and whisk for a couple of minutes, making sure it is well mixed and all lumps are broken up.